| |

 Official

-chronology of Giuseppe Garibaldi—the father of modern Italy
+chronology of the Father of Modern Italy

 Year